 It’s a classic ice-breaker and a general question but keep in mind the opportunity it presents: why are you right for this job?
 What management consultancy job experience or accomplishments can you highlight to back this up?
-Keep it concise.
+It’s vital you keep it concise.
 This is not the time to list your employment history: your interviewers have read your CV so do not repeat it verbatim but instead highlight key areas of it.
+If in doubt ask the interviewer to clarify how much detail they want.
 Don’t go into full sales mode either!

 Question 2: Why should we hire you?